Program Requirements - Diplomates with Time-Limited Certificates

 This requirement will change to 125 CME credits with no self-assessment required

-when diplomates pass their first Continuous Certification Assessment.
+when diplomates pass their first Continuous Certification Assessment, beginning January 1 of the year following the first successful assessment attempt.
 See our CME page

 for more information.

 Successful completion of a Continuous Certification Assessment prior to certificate expiration.
 A new assessment process was introduced in 2018 for general surgery, and in 2019 for vascular surgery, pediatric surgery, and surgical critical care.
 This assessment replaces the traditional recertification exam.